Storage products won’t last forever – read the small print

 Actually, there are three questions here:

 - What is the warranty period?

 - What does the warranty say about ‘degradation’?

 Home batteries tend to be pretty robust.
-No-one has a crystal ball, but the well-made batteries should last at least 10 years.
-The really high quality ones might last as long as 15 years.
+No-one has a crystal ball, but the well-made batteries will last at least 10 years.
+The really high quality ones should last as long as 15 years.

 Warranty periods generally vary from 5 years to 10 years.

 However, what the warranty document says about degradation is key.
 Degradation refers to how well the battery can hold its charge over time.
 We are all familiar with the mobile phone that runs out of battery really quickly after two years.
 That’s degradation.

 A 5 kWh home battery storage warranty might say: 10 years with 20% degradation.
 That means:

 - If the battery stops working before 10 years is up, you will get a new battery for free, and

 - At the end of the 10-year period, the battery is guaranteed not to have lost more than 20% of its storage capacity.
 It will act like a 4 kWh battery in the worst case scenario.
 If it loses more than 20% of its capacity, then you are entitled to a battery replacement, as the warranty terms will have been broken.